-A) Dates:
+- A) Dates: - 1) Sign-ups for the General Election shall begin on Friday of the seventh (7th) week of Winter quarter, and shall continue for two (2) weeks, until Thursday of the ninth (9th) week. - 2) The first (1st) day of active campaigning shall begin at eight o'clock pm (8:00pm) the Sunday before the third (3rd) Monday of Spring Quarter.
+Active campaigning by means of the criteria defined in section 12.E.3, but not limited to, tangible and intangible items, is prohibited until the first day of campaigning, with the exception of Associated Students Elections Committee sponsored events (i.e. Candidate Forums).

-- 1) Sign-ups for the General Election shall begin on Friday of the seventh (7th) week of Winter quarter, and shall continue for two (2) weeks, until Thursday of the ninth (9th) week. - 2) The first (1st) day of active campaigning shall begin at eight o'clock pm (8:00pm) the Sunday before the third (3rd) Monday of Spring Quarter.
-Active campaigning by means of the criteria defined in section 12.E.3, but not limited to, tangible and intangible items, is prohibited until the first day of campaigning, with the exception of Associated Students Elections Committee sponsored events (i.e. Candidate Forums). - 3) The days of the General Election shall be conducted during week four (4) of Spring quarter.
-The exact dates must be submitted by the Elections Committee to the Senate no later than the fifth (5th) week of Winter quarter. - 4) The Elections Committee will prepare a calendar of all deadlines to be included on the official A.S. website. - 5) Any person elected or associating with a Party has the right to identify and associate with that Party throughout the entire academic year. - 6) Recruitment may begin between week 6 and 7 of Winter quarter.
-Recruitment is listed as but not limited to: - a) Informationals - b) Sign-ups - c) Class Announcements - 7) During week two (2) of Spring quarter, a Party Forum directed to the public, shall be held and facilitated by Election Committee in which parties and independents alike present their party platform.
+- 3) The days of the General Election shall be conducted during week four (4) of Spring quarter.
+The exact dates must be submitted by the Elections Committee to the Senate no later than the fifth (5th) week of Winter quarter. - 4) The Elections Committee will prepare a calendar of all deadlines to be included on the official A.S. website by week one (1) of Winter Quarter. - 5) Any person elected or associating with a Party has the right to identify and associate with that Party after week two (2) of Winter Quarter. - 6) Recruitment Events shall begin week seven (7) of Winter quarter and conclude the Sunday of week eight. - a) Advertisement for recruitment events may begin week six (6) of Winter quarter and is limited to social media and verbal forms of publicity. - b) Recruitment Events are defined as but not limited to informationals, sign-ups, and class announcements. - c) Recruitment plans, materials, and timelines must be submitted to the Elections Committee by the Friday of the sixth (6th) week of Winter Quarter. - 7) During week two (2) of Spring quarter, a Party Forum directed to the public, shall be held and facilitated by Election Committee in which parties and independents alike present their party platform.